-A tiny trivia is that the series may look french and feel so but they are actually Belgian.
+A tiny trivia is that the series may look French and feel, but they are actually Belgian.

-The game was created and published by Infogrames and was an Amiga exclusive at first but soon after a Atari ST version was released and once these 2 versions had taken the world with storm, a gazillion of ports was eventually put out, there is even one out on iOS/Android.
+e game was created and published by Infogrames and was an Amiga exclusive at first but soon after an Atari ST version was released and once these 2 versions had taken the world with a storm, a gazillion of ports was eventually put out, there is even one out on iOS/Android.

 There is a lot of ports and a few remakes of this game out there which i have not tried yet and to be honest i guess i never will.

 Update: There’s also a PlayStation 3 and Xbox 360 version out now, both ports are both good and bad… Not sure if i want to recommend them to others than huge fans of the original.